serogers/bonanza/README.md

 Ha!
 This little utility was created to fulfill an immediate personal need.
 As such comments and tests are limited.
 Use at your own risk!

+**What's next?**
+There's much that could be added, but it'll be dictated by demand and time.
+Perhaps some more options, add a CLI, make it a rubygem, who knows!

 **I've got an idea, how to contribute?**

 Open a pull request or issue!
+Or fork and go crazy.